 One way to minimize brake noise is to switch from hard semi-metallic pads to softer and quieter ceramic or non-asbestos organic pads.
 There are many different friction compounds in use today, so keep reading and we will bring you up to speed on what is available.

-One brake supplier estimates that brake linings containing ceramic ingredients are now used on 50 to 60 percent of all new vehicles.
-If you count only those applications where ceramic fibers are the primary ingredient, the figure drops to about 40 percent but is still a significant portion of the new vehicle fleet.
+One brake supplier estimates that brake linings containing ceramic ingredients are now used on 70 to 90 percent of all new vehicles.

 Ceramic fibers are a good choice for brake pads because they have stable and predictable friction characteristics, more so than most semi-metallic materials.
 Ceramics provide a consistent pedal feel that is the same whether the pads are hot or cold because the coefficient of friction does not drop off as quickly as semi-metallics.
 NVH (noise, vibration and harshness) is also less with ceramics, so the brake pads are significantly quieter.